 If you’re not travelling solo, consider sharing your baggage allowance.
-If you can manage with only one checked bag between two people, you’ll save lots of baggage charges.
+If you manage with only one checked bag between two people, you’ll save many baggage charges.

-In the same way, consider splitting your cabin baggage between the two of you – when I travel with my teen son, his carry on bag would be over the weight allowance because of all the tech gear (!!) that he insists on travelling with.
-We also spilt our liquids across two TSA compliant bags for the security check.
-So, we split the load and sail through security without any stress when we book flights on a budget airline.
+In the same way, consider splitting your cabin baggage between the two of you – when I travel with my teen son, his carry-on bag would be over the weight allowance because of all the tech gear (!!) that he insists on travelling with.
+We also split our liquids across two TSA compliant bags for the security check.
+So, we split the load and sail through security without stress when booking flights on a budget airline.

-The biggest problem when trying to choose the best budget airline flights is narrowing down your choices and making sure the low price advertised doesn’t tempt you to buy a flight that ends up with lots of extra costs..
+The biggest problem when choosing the best budget airline flights is narrowing down your choices and making sure the advertised low price doesn’t tempt you to buy a flight with lots of extra costs.